ninadmhatre/rupy/dal/README.md

 This is a library.

-I plan to use SQLite as I never used it, so good chance to learn something new.
+I plan to use DuckDB as I never used it, so good chance to learn something new.

 There will be only 1 table (Trading Prices, 1 entry per day for every symbol), schema of that table.